-Iron and Manganese are the most common Ground water problems.
+Iron and Manganese are the most common Ground water problem in the Water Treatment Industry today.
 Iron presence in water cause taste, staining, and many other problems.
 Iron and Manganese are chemically similar, they cause similar problems.
 Iron will cause reddish-brown staining of laundry, porcelain, dishes, utensils, and even glassware.
-Manganese causes brownish-black stains, Iron and Maganese Removal Filters are now readily available and will solve this water treatment problem for good.
+Manganese causes brownish-black stains.

 Detergents and Soap does not remove Iron and Manganese stains, and the use of chlorine bleach and alkaline builders can actually intensify the stains.